CEO & Co-founder

 Focusing on the problem of making online video-learning more accessible in emerging markets, Tunde and Sam originally developed a video-learning app focused on Subsaharan Africa.
 In the process of developing this app, Tunde and Sam came up with the idea for vector-based video, which was piloted and then fully integrated into the app in 2017.
 Our app, which has 6 courses, 5000 videos, has helped over 50,000 students in West Africa study for the regional university entrance exam.

 After recieving numerous inbound requests from other companies to license our video technology, our company shifted direction in 2018, to developing our video-vectorization technology for the public.
-Our team is based in New York and Bangalore.
+Our team is based in San Francisco and Bangalore.
 In 2018, we changed the name of our company from "dot Learn" to "Vectorly".